-We recognise that our operations would have an impact on economic, environment and social conditions of the communities within which we operate.
+We recognise that our operations would have an impact on EES conditions of the communities within which we operate.
 We integrate our business approaches with key EES aspects towards achieving and delivering long-term sustainable values to our stakeholders.
-In light of the unforeseen and widespread nature of the COVID-19 pandemic, our Board worked together to collaboratively strategise the Group's path forward, and focused on adapting our businesses to maintain business continuity and safeguard our employees welfare.
-Our management team conducted regular reviews and updates of COVID-19 related risk impacts on our operational continuity and business sustainability.

-This Sustainability Statement covers the reporting period from 1 January 2021 to 31 December 2021.
+This Sustainability Statement covers the reporting period from 1 January 2022 to 31 December 2022.